Heimdallr-Rig/MP_ISRO_T8/README.md

 In order to get the following input we used the ```ch2_xsm_20211111_v1_level2.lc``` file under the ```data``` directory [here](https://github.com/Heimdallr-Rig/MP_ISRO_T8/tree/main/data)

 ### Section 1: Raw Data Input
-Here we visualize the data with a graph to plot the raw data before any proccessing
+Here we visualise the data with a graph to plot the raw data before any processing

 ![raw_data_input](https://user-images.githubusercontent.com/59011370/158999454-13fde19d-3b5b-4be6-8877-76d1abff66cd.png)